Pelican Kayaks, a Canadian company making kayaks, has designed and produced different self-powered kayaks and boats for over fifty years.

 Pelican's "premium" kayaks are made to be faster and more efficient for people who want to get the most out of their kayaks.

-Even though they may not feel as stable as recreational or a fishing kayak, this makes them more sensitive to the paddler's movements and more responsive.
+Even though they may not feel as stable as recreational or fishing kayaks, they are more responsive and more sensitive to the paddler's movements.

 Most of the time, these designs cost more than recreational kayaks, and they are best for people who are experienced and passionate about kayaking.